 Adding swim, cycle or weights sessions to your routine will help keep your training varied and help to avoid boredom.
 In addition, mixing up your training will help give you a more rounded programme, and allow you to reap other fitness benefits that will have a positive impact on your running too.

 7. Get on top of your nutrition

 This may be last on the list, but it’s without doubt as important as the first tip.
 Food is fuel, and you’re going to need plenty of fuel for a marathon.
-In general terms, it’s about eating a highly nutritious diet versus, for example, a diet that contains a lot of high cholesterol food.
+In general terms, it’s about eating a highly nutritious diet versus, for example, a diet that contains a lot of high-cholesterol food.

 Heavy foods that are high in saturated fats aren’t good for training.
 Instead, you need healthy fats, complex carbohydrates and plenty of lean protein sources – the ideal combination for energy and recovery.

-Education is key, so start researching how to combine healthy nutrition with exercise to maximise your prep.
+Education is key, so start researching how to combine healthy nutrition with exercise to maximize your prep.
 Once you’ve got a solid healthy eating plan it becomes easier to fuel your body, both for hard training sessions and the marathon itself.

 As you can see, there’s a lot that goes into successful marathon training.
 Put our top tips into practice and you’ll be race ready come the big day!

 *Guest Author: This article was written by a guest author and the views expressed are the author’s only.